scoconno/scoconno.github.io/examined/FreeWill/Handout1.md

 3. Therefore, if determinism is true, no one acts of her own free will.

-Causal determinism says that states of the universe, including what you are doing at any particular time, are completely determined by how the universe was in the past, even the far far past, plus the laws of nature.
-If that is true, then my eating  cake right now was causally determined, it was already set in stone that I would eat it and I had no power to do otherwise.
-Our concern in this handout is compatibilism, which tries to reconcile this fact about our actions with free will.
+Causal determinism says that states of the universe, including what you are doing at any particular time, are completely determined by how the universe was in the past, even the far past, plus the laws of nature.
+If that is true, then my eating  cake right now was causally determined; it was already set in stone that I would eat it and I had no power to do otherwise.
+Our concern here is compatibilism, which tries to reconcile this fact about our actions with free will.
 It does so by rejecting premise 1 of the above argument.

 While the compatibilist accepts causal determinism, they claim that humans are still morally responsible for their behavior and deserving of blame and punishment.
 If a person is morally responsible for their behavior, then they must be the source of their own conduct.
 Compatibilists offer an account of what it means for us to be the source of our own conduct that is supposedly compatible with causal determinism.
 The first move in motivating compatibilism is to distinguish between two notions of 'free will'.